dustinmyers/react-conflux/README.md

 /**
  * Every action object must have a type and payload; the type allows us to navigate the cases
- * in our switch statement (such as in the example reducer above), and the payload is the state
+ * in our reducer switch statements, and the payload is the state which we will update in our
- * which we will update in our reducer.
+ * reducer.
  *
  * Here's an example of what an action object looks like.
  */